particle-iot/docs/src/content/hardware/tracker/monitor-projects/sensor-tutorial.md

 ### Assembly

+You can order a board from a service like [OshPark](https://oshpark.com).
+This board was ordered from [JLCPCB](https://jlcpcb.com).

-This board is simple enough to pick-and-place by hand.
+This board is simple enough to pick-and-place the components by hand.

 The example was built using solder paste applied with a stencil, but the pads are big enough that you could just use a dispenser tip instead of a stencil.

-The example was reflowed using an inexpensive T962 reflow oven, but could be soldered using a hot air rework gun or even a soldering iron because the smallest parts of SOIC-8 with exposed leads.
+The example was reflowed using an inexpensive T962 reflow oven, but could be soldered using a hot air rework gun or even a soldering iron because the smallest parts is SOIC-8 with exposed leads.
+The 0603 capacitor and qwiic I2C connector might be a little difficult to solder with a soldering iron.

 {{imageOverlay src="/assets/images/monitor-one-sensor/board.jpeg" alt="Assembled board"}}